mandorle see

 Mandorle productions

-Founded in 2020 to accompany François Chaignaud’s projects and collaborations, MANDORLE PRODUCTIONS’ vocation is to produce new works of live performance, to distribute these creations and all the pieces of the repertoire that the context makes relevant, to share experiences and techniques of creation with audiences and practitioners of all ages.
-The artistic project of MANDORLE PRODUCTIONS is motivated by partnerships and cooperations with other artists, and sometimes their production structures.
-This project promotes the ideal of a pivotal artist – blotter – link, weaving a network of signatures and shared writings, far from the still dominant image of the demiurge, authoritarian and solitary artist.
-Mandorle production seeks to produce choreographic works where dance leads to the possibility of total art: a kinetic, gestural, sonic, visual event.
-Collaborations with artists coming from the fields of fashion, music, singing, visual arts, or care enable a quest for a body gifted with infinitely extensible and renewable powers.
-The hierarchies between disciplines (dance, music) and positions (choreographer, performer) gradually disappear.
+Founded in 2020 to accompany the projects and collaborations of François Chaignaud mandorle productions‘ vocation is to produce new works of live performance, to diffuse these creations and all the pieces of the repertoire that the context makes relevant, to share experiences and techniques of creation with audiences and practitioners of all ages.
+The artistic project of mandorle productions is motivated by partnerships and cooperations with other artists, and sometimes their production structures.
+This project promotes the ideal of a pivotal artist – blotter – link, weaving a network of signatures and shared writings, far from the still dominant image of the demiurge, authoritarian and solitary artist. mandorle productions aims to create choreographic works in which dance opens up the possibility of total art: a kinetic, gestural, sonic and visual event.
+Collaborations with artists from the worlds of fashion, music, song, plastic art and health care serve the quest for a body with infinitely extensible and renewable powers.
+Hierarchies between disciplines (dance, music) and positions (choreographer, performer…) become blurred.